Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ![sample-w3c](testing-code/w3c-css-2.png)

-The one warnings is about transition kits uses to help fix the social media links in the footer.
+The one of the warnings is about the transition kits use to help me fix the social media links in the footer.

 ![sample-warnings](testing-code/w3c-css-warnings.png)

 ## W3C Markup HTML Validation

-When running the code in W3C HTML, I came across 5 errors see below:
+When running the code in W3C HTML, I came across 5 errors (see below):

 ![W3C Validation First Check](testing-code/w3c-validation-first-check.png)

-### After fix the errors:
+### After fixing the errors:

 1. removing the button element and using some code [link here to page](https://stackoverflow.com/questions/23857507/how-to-trigger-a-phone-call-on-button-click-in-a-php-website)